avinashpandu/ADOAssignment2/readme.txt

 **************************
 1)We have implemented Least Recently Used as an additional replacement strategy.

-2)We have made the buffer pool functions thread safe, and tested simple FIFO in thread safe environment.
+2)We have made the buffer pool functions thread safe and tested simple FIFO in thread safe environment.

 3)We have included additional test cases and additional error checks.